 We have an obscure book this week from a largely forgotten author.
-Yuri Bondarev’s the Last Shots is a novella on World War II, largely considered from the perspective of young Russian soldier Captain Novikov.
+Yuri Bondarev’s (1924-2020) The Last Shots is a novella on World War II, largely considered from the perspective of young Russian soldier Captain Novikov.

 As L. Lazarev describes it his concise introduction to the text:

 “[Bondarev} scored his greatest success in his two central personages: Captain Novikov, a wonderful young man, almost a boy, who commands a battery of guns, and Lena, the girl he loves, who is a field nurse.
 These personages are warm and charming, and the love of these young people to whom war has presented a few moments of happiness is pure and unconquerable.
 If I were to name the salient feature of The Last Shots, I would say without hesitation: Humanity.”

 There is, of course, the unavoidable fact it’s set in World War II, although the bigger picture of the conflict isn’t really considered.

 Novikov and his company largely battle over a small area of land, but the battles are bloody, frightening, and intense, with Bondarev honing them down to terrific detail.

 As a result, the Last Shots is an enthralling and impressive little book which should be considered a classic alongside the likes of All Quiet on the Western Front and Storm of Steel (both set in WWI), but somehow it’s been lost to time.